SergiGuasch/sergiguasch/README.md

 ### Results and analysis

-After merge in the same dashboard all the different analysis we've been going through, we obtain the next image:
+After join in the dashboard the map and each plot/pie we've been going through during all the different analysis , we have obtained the next image:

 ![Getafix_Dashboard](https://github.com/SergiGuasch/sergiguasch/blob/main/projects/getafix/Getafix_Dashboard.jpg)

+As we can see from the dashboard above, we have a map in the center where the

 ### Conclusion